AdobeDocs/marketo.en/help/marketo/product-docs/additional-apps/seo/keywords/seo-understanding-keywords.md

 ## Keywords - Competitor View {#keywords-competitor-view}

-You can also view how your competitors are performing using the same metrics by clicking on the view drop-down and selecting competitors.&nbsp;
+You can also view how your competitors are performing using the same metrics by clicking on the view drop-down and selecting competitors.

 ![](assets/image2014-9-17-21-3a44-3a45.png)